 Helen Stickney, PhD

 I am a meditation instructor and death doula specializing in contemplative approaches to mortality and grief.
 As a doula, my role is to support individuals and their loved ones through the various phases of the end of life process.
 I am available to support everyone involved in the dying process with embodied approaches to integrating loss and transformation.
-Meditation and deep listening are integrated into all aspects of my work.
+Meditation and deep listening are present in all aspects of my work.

 Jaime Hahn